 - 13% of Native Americans aged 18-25 have an alcohol use disorder.

-- Native Americans have one of the highest rates of deaths from alcohol poisoning and fetal alcohol spectrum disorders in the U.S.
+- Native Americans have one of the highest rates of death from alcohol poisoning and fetal alcohol spectrum disorders in the U.S.

 - Alcoholic liver disease is a major leading cause of death for Native Americans.

-- Native American illicit drug use is higher than any other group – from heroin to opioids.
+- Native illicit drug use is higher than any other group – from heroin to opioids.

-- American Indians experience PTSD more than twice as often as the general population.
+- Native Americans experience PTSD more than twice as often as the general population.

 4 Treatment Barriers in Mental Health

 - Lack of culturally informed care.
 Trust is critical in developing an effective patient-provider rapport, particularly in counseling.
-But many Native Americans find their behavioral health providers don’t understand their cultural values or environmental challenges.
-Many also experience discrimination or racism, which can dissuade them from continuing treatment.
+But many Native patients find their behavioral health providers don’t understand their cultural values or environmental challenges.
+Many have also experienced clinical discrimination, which can dissuade them from continuing treatment.

 - Stigma and lack of privacy.
-Anonymity is tough to pull off in small or tribal communities, making it difficult for patients to hide mental illness treatment from their friends, families, and colleagues.
+Anonymity is tough to pull off in small or Tribal communities, making it difficult for patients to hide mental illness treatment from their friends, families, and colleagues.
 There may be only one psychologist or one substance abuse specialist in town – or none at all, given the severe shortage of behavioral health providers in rural areas.
-Patients may languish on a waitlist to find the right provider or an open bed in a detox center.
+Patients may languish on a waitlist for weeks or months to find the right provider or an open bed in a detox center.

 - Lack of follow-up care and support.
-Release from a locked ward, rehabilitation clinic or day program is merely a stepping stone in a patient’s journey, not the end of it.
-Ideally, the next step should be a positive transition into recovery meetings, outpatient therapy, medication management, or resources to help them reintegrate into society.
-When patients return to their original environment and lifestyle without that ongoing assistance, their progress can suffer.
+Release from a locked ward, rehabilitation clinic, or day program is not the end of a patient’s journey, but a stepping stone to the next chapter of recovery.
+That chapter ideally might include outpatient therapy, medication management, support groups, and reintegration programs.
+But if patients return to their original environment and lifestyle without that ongoing assistance, their progress can suffer.

-- Lack of clinical pathways.
-Mentally ill people often encounter police before they see a clinician; 60% of patients with a behavioral, mood or substance abuse disorder turn to a primary care provider for help instead of reaching out to a specialist.
-Still others avoid any medical care until a crisis brings them to an emergency department.
-To ensure these patients receive the right treatment at the right time, all of these pathways must connect to behavioral healthcare providers.
+- Disjointed clinical pathways.
+Mentally ill people often encounter police before they see a clinician; 60% of patients with a behavioral, mood or substance abuse disorder turn to a primary care provider for help instead of reaching out to an experienced specialist.
+Still others avoid any clinical care until a crisis brings them to an emergency department.
+To ensure these patients receive the right treatment at the right time, healthcare systems and law enforcement must connect these pathways to behavioral health providers.

 There’s no single answer to the behavioral health crisis in Indigenous communities.
-Providers sensitive to tribal identity and historical trauma are a necessity; so are the integration of primary, emergency, and behavioral care, and the provision of wraparound services and support.
-Telemedicine can help solve rural health challenges, while back-to-work and reintegration programs are critical for connecting patients to healthier futures.
+Providers sensitive to Tribal identity and historical trauma are a necessity; so are the integration of primary, emergency, and behavioral care, and the provision of wraparound services and support.
+Telemedicine can help solve rural health challenges, while back-to-work programs and reintegration assistance are critical for connecting patients to healthier futures.